How To Use The Goliath Application Availability Monitor for Citrix Reports

-The Organization: Applicable to any Goliath Logon Simulator Customer
+The Organization: Applicable to any Goliath Application Availability Monitor Customer

 The Organization’s Infrastructure: Citrix XenApp and or Citrix XenDesktop

-The Organization’s Performance Monitoring Products: Goliath Logon Simulator for Citrix
+The Organization’s Performance Monitoring Products: Goliath Application Availability Monitor for Citrix XenApp or XenDesktop

-The Goliath Logon Simulator for Citrix XenApp or XenDesktop provides time stamped information on all the stages of the end user logon process that were completed during a given simulation.
+The Goliath Application Availability Monitor for Citrix XenApp or XenDesktop (GAAM) provides time stamped information on all the stages of the end user logon process that were completed during a given simulation.
 The data provided in the report is very powerful and provides significant value to administrators because the information provided serves multiple purposes as detailed below;